JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/minPoolCost/Incentive_Effects_minPoolCost.md

 Median $\Delta\Pi$: 0.00 ADA/epoch; mean: 5.04 ADA/epoch.

 When declared fixed cost is cut by half both before and after the split, the fraction of pools gaining is larger than before ($44.0\\%$), and the fraction of pools losing decreases ($47.7\\%$).
 The mean $\Delta\Pi$ falls sharply ($38.45 → 5.04$ ADA/epoch), consistent with a weaker fixed-cost duplication penalty when $c$ is already lower.
-Next plot does not show a relevant change in gainers characterisitcs.
+Again gainers are larger but the median size to become a gainer decreased.

 <p align="center">
 <img src="plots/pool_split_traits_increase_vs_decrease_c50_epoch_644.png" alt="Operators incentives to split when half of actual costs" width="62%">